yasinsutoglu/NodeJs_JobsAPI/README.md

 <h1 align="center">NodeJS JobsAPI</h1>

 <h3>Overview</h3>
-👨‍💻 In this project I mastered React skills.
-I used mainly REACT and Material UI, Bootstrap, React Router, Redux, Formik/Yup, Firebase.
-You can see visual demo of the website below.
-The objective is to build out this real-like webpage and make it looking as professional as possible..
+👨‍💻 In this project I mastered NodeJS skills.
+I used mainly nodejs and MongoDB.
+The objective is to build out this real-like webApi and make it looking as professional as possible..
 <hr>

 ## ✨ Demo